 (1) Subsection(a)(2)(B) is amended as follows:

-(A) Sub-subparagraph (i) is amended by striking the word “or”.
+(A) Sub-subparagraph (i) is amended by striking the phrase “; or” and inserting a semicolon in its place.

 (B) Sub-subparagraph (ii) is amended by striking the period and inserting the phrase “; or” in its place.